nwisbeta/github.io/pages/app_design/standard-features.md

 * Notices
 * Social Media

+Feed must display date and time that each item was received.

 ### Feed page
 <img class="img-responsive img-thumbnail" src="/images/examples/design-standards-sf-feed-example.png">

-Feed must display date and time that each item was received.

 Enable scroll gestures, to allow the user to move through the feed items - see [Touch Gesture Controls](/touch-gesture-control.html).

 Critical feed items must provide a notification to alert the user.

-For notifications:
-* Any critical feed item must enable the user to address and resolve the issue, using protocols that have been established and signed off at the executive governance level
+Any critical feed item must enable the user to address and resolve the issue, using protocols that have been established and signed off at the executive governance level.
-* In-app notifications - see [Pop Ups](/popups.html) - should prevent the user from doing other things until they take action (iOS Human Interface Guidelines)

-* Critical feed items must provide a notification to alert the user:
-  * Any critical feed item must be addressed and resolved using protocols that have been established and signed off at the executive governance level
-  * In-app notifications - see [Pop Ups](/popups.html) - should prevent the user from doing other things until they take action (iOS Human Interface Guidelines)
+In-app notifications - see [Pop Ups](/popups.html) - should prevent the user from doing other things until they take action (iOS Human Interface Guidelines).

 Important or critical feed items must appear at the top of the feed until acknowledged by the user.
 After the user acknowledges a feed item, it must appear a past feed item, with a different colour background, to differentiate it from unread feed items